dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory.md

-# Ch.
-5: Euclidean Quadratic Fields (Thursday, January 28)
+# Euclidean Quadratic Fields (Lec.
+5, Thursday, January 28)

+## Setup

 :::{.remark}
+Today: roughly corresponds to Chapter 5.
-In a first algebra course, one process that if $R$ is a Euclidean domain, then the arithmetic of $R$ is very interesting:
+In a first algebra course, one shows that if $R$ is a Euclidean domain, then the arithmetic of $R$ is very interesting:

 - $R$ is a PID, and as a consequence
 - $R$ is a UFD